mathesar-foundation/mathesar-wiki/projects/installation-improvements.md

 ## High-level view of implementation details:
   - Superuser creation page - We will be using middleware to check for the non-existence of a superuser and redirect them to the superuser creation page which will be based on Django templates
-  - Debian package will be created using [dh-virtualenv](https://github.com/spotify/dh-virtualenv).
+  - Debian package will be available as a systemmd service and will be created using [dh-virtualenv](https://github.com/spotify/dh-virtualenv).
 The script will build a python virtual environment for mathesar and will link to the system python.
 The implementation will closely follow [Synapse deb file build script](https://github.com/matrix-org/synapse/blob/develop/scripts-dev/build_debian_packages.py)
   - Mathesar + Postgres image will use our existing Mathesar docker image as a base and add PostgreSQL to the Mathesar + Postgres docker image
   - Zipapps will be built using [shiv](https://shiv.readthedocs.io/en/latest/)
   - SQLite codebase refactor is quite small as Mathesar uses a Postgres related field in only one place (for storing column order)